upper/upper.io/upper-docs/upper.io/v3/content/mongo/index.md

 ![Note](https://github.com/LizGoro90/db-tour/tree/master/static/img)
 > The database operations described above refer to an advanced use of upper-db, hence they do not follow the exact same patterns of the [tour](https://tour.upper.io/welcome/01) and [getting started](https://upper.io/db.v3/getting-started) page.

-The Go code below will add some rows to the "birthday" collection and then will print the same rows that were inserted.
+The rows are inserted into the `birthday` table.
+The database is queried for the insertions and is set to print them to standard output.

 ```go
 // example.go